MR GARY NORTON

 This year Mrs Verdonese Coetzee is the Master in Charge of Water Polo.
 She believes that the physical appearance of the grounds and the spiritual connection that you feel walking into the classrooms at Marist brothers Linmeyer, creates a sense of belonging.

-Head of Department Sport and Technology Educator
+Extra-Curricular Coordinator and Technology Educator

 MRS SAMANTHA PERRY